European shares witness late sell-off on Bernanke

 GAINS IN MEDIUM TERM

 Charts pointed to gains in the coming months, but stocks remained vulnerable in the near term.
-The euro zone's blue-chip Euro STOXX 50 index .STOXX50E, down 0.3 percent at 2,512.11 points, saw a technical signal called "golden cross," with its 50-day moving average breaking above its 200-day average.
+The euro zone's blue-chip Euro STOXX 50 index, down 0.3 percent at 2,512.11 points, saw a technical signal called "golden cross", with its 50-day moving average breaking above its 200-day average.

 "The golden cross is a positive signal on a medium term basis, but does not prevent a pull back in the forthcoming weeks," said Nicolas Suiffet, analyst at Trading Central.

 Strong earnings results helped some companies.
-ITV (ITV.L), Britain's biggest free-to-air commercial broadcaster, rose 6,8 percent after saying in-house productions helped deliver a better-than-expected 13 percent rise in full-year earnings against a flat backdrop for advertising sales.
+ITV, Britain's biggest free-to-air commercial broadcaster, rose 6,8 percent after saying in-house productions helped deliver a better-than-expected 13 percent rise in full-year earnings against a flat backdrop for advertising sales.